Pushing the PRAM: when chips just can't get any smaller

 That change won't happen overnight.
 Though some companies are already shipping products with new technologies, the quantities are small, and the early promise of some announcements often gives way to silence or scaled-back plans.
 And leading manufacturers are hedging their bets by investing in the new technologies alongside the old.

-"There's a lot of excitement about new technologies, but you need a dose of reality, too," said Al Fazio, director of memory technology development at U.S. firm Intel Corp (INTC.O), which no longer manufactures memory but is a key player in the industry.
+"There's a lot of excitement about new technologies, but you need a dose of reality, too," said Al Fazio, director of memory technology development at U.S. firm Intel Corp, which no longer manufactures memory but is a key player in the industry.

 For now, every device relies on RAM and either flash or traditional hard drives as it juggles data and applications between processor and storage.
 The price and performance of these technologies dictate which are used and in what quantity.